Paul Cornell (lawyer): Hyde Park

+Mongols, Italians, Catholics, etc.) from being subsequent titleholders in the area.

+At his death, Cornell bequeathed East End Park (now renamed Harold Washington Park) to the city.
+The stone pictured above commemorates this gift.

 Civic leadership

 Cornell is considered the "father of the South Parks System" for his extensive efforts after the American Civil War to create a parks system south of Chicago.
 Cornell, as a real estate developer, presented a convincing case to city developers that a parks system would increase the value of land surrounding it.
 Cornell based his arguments on New York City's Central Park, which had substantially raised surrounding real estate values.
 Repeated attempts eventually got a plan through the Illinois General Assembly.
 As a civic leader he along with his peer William Le Baron Jenney, the West Parks commissioner, commissioned urban landscape designers such as Frederick Law Olmsted, Calvert Vaux, Ossian Simonds, H. W. S. Cleveland, and Jens Jensen to create landscaped cemeteries, to implement a coordinated parks and boulevard system and to design the railroad-served suburbs to complement urban civilization.

 In 1869, the state passed the "Parks Law", which created the north, south and west parks district.
 The parks districts were established as municipal corporations with funding based on the taxable real estate within its service area.
 The legislation provided for orderly growth and evolution of the city by outlining not only the powers and duties of the parks districts, but also the geography of the parks and connecting boulevards.
 Cornell was able to both benefit financially from the $46 million spent on the parks during the remainder of the century and to assume a position of influence over the parks.
 Cornell served for over 13 years on the South Parks Commission, which regulated parks south of the city.
 This position enabled him to pursue his vision which was to have a park system that would give "lungs to the great city and its future generations."
 He also served as the Hyde Park Township's first Town Supervisor.
 Today, Jackson Park, Washington Park and Harold Washington Park stand as a testament to his efforts.
 These parks became major selling points that contributed to the growth of Hyde Park.